univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

 The setup wizard can be started directly from the UCS installation by selecting *Join into an existing Active Directory domain*.
-Subsequently, the setup wizard can be installed with the app *Active Directory Connection* from the Univention App Center.
+Subsequently, the setup wizard can be installed with the app :program:`Active Directory Connection` from the Univention App Center.
 Alternatively, the software package :program:`univention-ad-connector` can be installed.
 Further information can be found in :ref:`computers-softwaremanagement-install-software`.